 In this latest show though his work is darker, more atmospheric maybe sometimes even bleak.
 What’s more they are landscapes.
-Scenes from the Kent countryside, they represent a change in direction from an artist whose work had previously been studio based.
+Scenes from the Kent countryside, they represent a change in direction from an artist.
+His work having been previously studio based.
 It was the physical move that made the difference.
-Getting out of London and into the country, it gave a wider sense of freedom and a chance to venture, quite literally, outside in order to experience the place where he now lived.
+Getting out of London and into the country.
+It gave a wider sense of freedom.
+It also provided the chance to venture outside in order to experience the place where he now lived.

-His move into landscapes is still only new.
+His move into landscapes is still quite new.
 Only two years but in those years he’s had two shows at the gallery we are in today.
 Starting by just trying things out and putting an experimental picture on instagram, he wanted to test the water to try and gauge reaction.
-It was Oakley himself who picked up on it and suggested the first show and now we are here at the second.
+It was Oakley himself who picked up on it.
+He suggested the first show and now we are here at the second.

 David has always been around art.
 His father worked at the Royal Academy of Arts and so he was exposed to the works of that great institution from an early age.
 His brother too was a huge influence “he was a really good draughtsman in his own right” he tells me.
 “He was a little bit older than me and I just wanted to be him”.
-Spending time watching and learning from his brother on evenings at home he would copy what his brother was doing and so built up his own skills.
+Spending time watching and learning from his brother on evenings at home, he would copy what his brother was doing.
+It was there that he built up his own skills.

-Since then David describes himself as falling into a career as an illustrator, “it certainly wasn’t planned” he tells me although he always did know that he would go to art school.
-Moving then to do a degree in graphic design he realised he didn’t really want to be a graphic designer and so ended up moving into illustration and that’s pretty much what he’s done since.
+David describes himself as falling into a career as an illustrator.
+“It certainly wasn’t planned” he tells me although he always did know that he would go to art school.
+Moving then to do a degree in graphic design he realised he didn’t really want to be a graphic designer.
+Eventually moving into illustration and that’s pretty much what he’s done since.

-Looking around the gallery at these latest series of works, I remark at just how fundamentally different they are from what we currently know about his style.
-There’s certainly something Turneresque about them and the accomplishment is there to see for someone who hadn’t even thought of watercolour landscapes until two years ago.
+Looking around the gallery at these latest series of works.
+I remark at just how fundamentally different they are from what we currently know about his style.
+There’s certainly something Turneresque about them.
+The accomplishment is there to see for someone who hadn’t even thought of watercolour landscapes until two years ago.

-‘Return to Earth’ the second series of landscape paintings by David Bray is showing at the Ben Oakley Gallery in Greenwich from 9 March 2018 for at least two weeks.
+‘Return to Earth’ the second series of landscape paintings by David Bray is showing at the Ben Oakley Gallery in Greenwich from 9 March 2018..
 David was interviewed at the gallery on the opening night of the exhibition.
 You can see more articles featuring the art and artists featuring at the Ben Oakley Gallery here.